-On December 14, 2023, the Company entered into the SEPA with Legacy Banzai and Yorkville.
-Pursuant to such SEPA, subject to certain conditions, including the consummation of the Business Combination, the Company has the option, but not the obligation, to sell to Yorkville, and Yorkville must subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, at the Company's request any time during the commitment period commencing on the date following (x) repayment of the Pre-Paid Advance and (y) effectiveness of a Resale Registration Statement filed with the SEC for the resale under the Securities Act, by Yorkville of the shares of Class A Common Stock issued under the SEPA (excluding the Yorkville Closing Shares) and terminating on the 36-month anniversary of the SEPA.
+On December 14, 2023, the Company entered into the Original SEPA with Legacy Banzai and Yorkville as amended by the SEPA Supplemental Agreement on February 5, 2024.
+Pursuant to the SEPA, subject to certain conditions, including the consummation of the Business Combination, the Company has the option, but not the obligation, to sell to Yorkville, and Yorkville must subscribe for, an aggregate amount of up to \$100,000,000 of shares of Class A Common Stock, pursuant to Advance Notices delivered by the Company any time during the commitment period terminating on the 36-month anniversary of the Original SEPA; provided that any Advance Notice may only be made if (x) no amount remains outstanding on the Yorkville Promissory Notes, (y) there is an effective Resale Registration Statement filed with the SEC for the resale under the Securities Act of the shares of Class A Common Stock to be issued pursuant to such Advance Notice, and (z) other customary conditions precedent.